ULL-MII-SYTWS/vuepress-apuntes/docs/src/temas/introduccion-a-javascript/github-cli/gh-api.md

 ## Specifying -f switches the method to POST

-Note that adding request parameters will automatically switch the request method to `POST`.
+Note that adding request parameters to `gh` will automatically switch the request method to `POST`.
 To send the parameters as a `GET` query string instead, use `--method GET` or `-X GET`.